rosmed/slicer_ros2_module/README.md

 ## Known limitations

 * We only support STL and OBJ meshes for the `visual` defined in the URDF.
-If any `visual` is defined using a `geometry` (sphere, box...), it will not be displayed in RViz
+If any `visual` is defined using a `geometry` (sphere, box...), it will not be displayed in Slicer
 * The current module only supports one robot at a time
 * There is no mechanism to synchronize the MRML scene in Slicer with tf2 in ROS 2